 def create_model(): model = tf.keras.Sequential([ tf.keras.layers.Conv2D(kernel_size=3, filters=32, padding='same', activation='relu', input_shape=[IMG_SIZE,IMG_SIZE, 3]), tf.keras.layers.Conv2D(kernel_size=3, filters=64, padding='same', activation='relu'), tf.keras.layers.MaxPooling2D(pool_size=2), tf.keras.layers.Conv2D(kernel_size=3, filters=128, padding='same', activation='relu'), tf.keras.layers.Conv2D(kernel_size=1, filters=256, padding='same', activation='relu'), tf.keras.layers.GlobalAveragePooling2D(), tf.keras.layers.Dense(10,'softmax')]) model.compile(optimizer=tf.keras.optimizers.RMSprop(), loss=tf.keras.losses.SparseCategoricalCrossentropy(), metrics=[tf.keras.metrics.SparseCategoricalAccuracy()]) return model

-Save modal at the end of Epoch
+Save the modal at the end of Epoch

-We finally get to see how a model can be saved and perform model training by calling the fit method and providing keras callback.
+We finally get to see how a model can be saved and perform model training by calling the fit method and providing a keras callback.

 ModelCheckpoint callback is used to save the model after each training epoch.
 It can save multiple files or a single file.
 Setting